torreylind/tfcb_2025/lectures/lecture04/02-directories/README.md

 which shows the list of directories I'm in.
 Such a list of directories (perhaps ending with a file name) is called an _absolute path_.
-Each successive directory is separated from the previous one with a `/`, so I'm in a directory called `directories`, which is contained in a directory called `lecture04`, which is contained in a directory called `lectures`, and so on.
+Each successive directory is separated from the previous one with a `/`, so I'm in a directory called `02-directories`, which is contained in a directory called `lecture04`, which is contained in a directory called `lectures`, and so on.
 As I described before the beginning ("root") directory is called `/`.

 Remember how before we learned how to give an argument to the directory-listing command?